Ahmed-Fathy-DA-ACC/Graduation_Project_Traffic-Safety-and-Accidents-Observatory-in-Egypt/README.md

 ### Python
 - Cleaned and processed data using Pandas and NumPy.
 - Conducted exploratory data analysis (EDA) to identify insights.
-- Created visualizations using Matplotlib and Seaborn.
+- Created visualizations using Matplotlib and Streamlit.
 - Automated data processing workflows.

 ### Tableau